KanadeAlt/AmiaAlt-Stuff/content/post/kernel-snow-irony.md

 changing the Timer frequency is also one of the suggestions from source.android.com [Identify jitter-related jank](https://source.android.com/docs/core/tests/debug/jank_jitter#long_threads)

-### Optimize boot times & Reduce CPU & GPU Overhead
+### Optimize boot times & Reduce CPU & GPU workload

-To make the device boot faster and reduce overhead CPU usage, I did some things suggested by source.android.com, such as disabling the UART Serial Console and removing drivers that are not useful for our device.
+To make the device boot faster and reduce CPU workload, I did some things suggested by source.android.com, such as disabling the UART Serial Console and removing drivers that are not useful for our device.

 To disable Serial Console do like this :
 ```bash